litfsindt/LIT-SpaceDock/README.md

 - Mol2 parser (mol2parser.py) in SpaceDock/
 - tag_table_REAL.tsv in datas/ to annote Enamine REAL Space building blocks

-Downloading the folder and owning Python3.9 is sufficient to run the scripts. </br>
+Downloading the folder and having Python 3.9 installed is sufficient to run the scripts.
-There is no needed external libraries (e.g. NumPy, SciPy, ...).
+No external libraries (e.g., NumPy, SciPy, ...) are required.

 ## Usage